Bath Spa University: Students' Union

 The main Students' Union facilities are at the Newton Park campus, although the Union maintains a presence in all campuses.
 The Main union building runs a bar, café, gym and shop, and hosts regular events throughout the academic year.
-There are 20 sports societies, 40 interest societies and 10 sports clubs run by the union, many of which compete in the BUCS.
+There are 12 sports societies, 43 interest societies and 16 sports clubs run by the union, many of which compete in the BUCS.
 The sports facilities include rugby and football pitches at the top of the campus, as well as a netball court and changing facilities inside the walled garden adjacent to the union building.
 The walled garden itself is also a social space, featuring BBQs, games tables, seating and tables, a small pond, greenhouses and small allotment style areas.
 The Union is in charge of organising the Freshers events, as well as the Winter and Summer balls.
 It also has facilities to run health campaigns and give academic advice to students, volunteering and skill development opportunities, travel opportunities, and it liaises directly with the university and organisations nationally and in the local area to campaign about and discuss issues that affect students.

 The Union also has its own student card called Student Zest, founded by students in 2012 which offers discounts on goods and services offered in over 100 local businesses.
 There is a dedicated website that deals with matters concerning this card.

-The Students' Union building at Newton Park campus was refurbished during the summer of 2014, doubling the size of shop, reconfiguring the bar/cafe area, improving the gym, and updating the toilet facilities.
-There is also a new footpath around the front entrance of the building improving access.
+The Students' Union building at Newton Park campus was refurbished during the summer of 2014, doubling the size of the shop, reconfiguring the bar/cafe area, improving the gym, and updating the toilet facilities.
+There is also a new footpath around the front entrance of the building, improving access.
 The Students' Union is also working with the university, the student body, and architects, to produce a long-term plan to completely rebuild the Union.